Mario Mariani: Silent cinema

 Mario Mariani works intensively and for a long time with silent movies.
-After his debut in the 90’s with Pesaro’s Mostra Internazionale del Nuovo Cinema within Silent Cinema retrospective, when he plays (always improvising) on David Wark Griffith, Carl Theodor Dreyer, Robert Wiene, Fritz Lang, Friedrich Wilhelm Murnau, George Melies, Dziga Vertov.
+After his debut in the 90's with Pesaro's Mostra Internazionale del Nuovo Cinema within Silent Cinema retrospective, when he plays (always improvising) on David Wark Griffith, Carl Theodor Dreyer, Robert Wiene, Fritz Lang, Friedrich Wilhelm Murnau, Georges Méliès, Dziga Vertov.
 The only written music is the original soundtrack for the silent Italian movie Caina (1922, Gennaro Righelli).

-The “A Silent Christmas” project is composed by 4 silent movies based on Christmas (A Christmas Carol, A Trap for Santa Claus [1925, by Kleinschmidt], A winter straw ride).
+The "A Silent Christmas" project is composed by 4 silent movies based on Christmas (A Christmas Carol, A Trap for Santa Claus [1925, by Kleinschmidt], A winter straw ride).

-In 2014 he realized the music for piano and organ for “Life and Passion of Jesus” by Ferdinand Zecca.
+In 2014 he realized the music for piano and organ for Life and Passion of Jesus by Ferdinand Zecca.